-What are our responsibilities in the face of injustice?
-Candice Delmas will discuss the standard template for civil disobedience, the demands and limits of civility, and the potential value of uncivil disobedience.
-Delmas is an Assistant Professor of Philosophy and Political Science at Northeastern University, where she serves as Associate Director of the Politics, Philosophy, and Economics Program.
-Her book, A Duty to Resist: When Disobedience Should Be Uncivil, was published by Oxford University Press in September 2018.
+Candice Delmas, Assistant Professor of Philosophy and Political Science at Northeastern University, discussed the standard template for civil disobedience, the demands and limits of civility, and the potential value of uncivil disobedience.
+Delmas's book, A Duty to Resist: When Disobedience Should Be Uncivil, was published by Oxford University Press in September 2018.

 What Does It Take to Become a U.S. Citizen?

 Project Literacy citizenship instructor Anne Benaquist and a panel of new Americans explained the process of - and reasons behind - becoming a citizen of the U.S.

 Jennifer Van Campen, Executive Director of Metro West Collaborative Development, used examples from our own local communities to illustrate historical and current practices that thwart fair housing.

 In this special One Book, One Watertown edition of our ongoing series, MIT historian Pouya Alimagham provided an overview of democracy movements in modern Iran.

 The Future of Voting Rights, 2018 and Beyond

 At this sixth event in our ongoing series, Professor Rachael Cobb provided an historical overview of voting rights and updated us on what’s at stake in 2018.